Workplace Investigations: Fairness is Key

 At the outset of any investigation into allegations of workplace misconduct, an employer must be mindful of their duty of fairness to both the complainant and the employee under investigation.
 Missteps at the beginning are difficult to rectify later on and often come at a significant cost.
 Formulating an investigative plan and retaining the right person(s) to conduct and oversee the investigation are often keys to success.

 Field Law is able to provide strategic advice and assistance at each stage of the investigative and disciplinary process.
 This includes conducting investigations on behalf of the employer as an impartial third party.
-If you have any questions, please contact in Edmonton or in Calgary for assistance.
+If you have any questions, please contact in Calgary for assistance.